SHARONZACHARIA/Tensorflow-/README.md

+ simple celsius to fahrenheit conversion using tensorflow

  Tensorflow
-celsius to fahrenheit conversion using tensorflow
+ numpy
+ matplotlib